-Telemetry is enabled by default and is sent to the Version Service server when the Operator connects to it at scheduled times to obtain fresh information about version numbers and valid image paths needed for the upgrade.
+Telemetry is enabled by default and is sent to the Version Service server - the same server that the Operator uses to obtain fresh information about version numbers and valid image paths needed for the upgrade.

 The landing page for this service, check.percona.com, explains what this service is.